 The best type of solar panel will satisfy 9 characteristics.
 We’ve compiled our expert knowledge to offer you the best solar panel comparison and information, including solar panel output per day, so that you’re informed before you buy.

 Wayne Sumner mentions the quality of our German-engineered solar panels in the above video, and we detail them below as well.
-As a full-service solar company in Utah and Reno, Nevada, and a provider for solar in the developing world, Go Solar Group invests significant time in researching and comparing different types of solar panels and products by participating in bi-weekly industry calls and maintaining industry relationships.
+As a full-service solar company in Salt Lake City, Utah; Reno, Nevada; and San Antonio, Texas, Go Solar Group invests significant time in researching and comparing different types of solar panels and products by participating in bi-weekly industry calls and maintaining industry relationships.
 We also make sure the efficiency of solar panels over time is as high as possible for our customers.

 The goal?
 To find the most efficient solar panels at the right price.